jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ### 3.3.3 Target Terminated - Retry

 This condition is signaled when the target device asserts **_STOP** after claiming the cycle, by asserting **_DEVSEL**, before data has been transfered.
-When the target device asserts the retry condition, the Local PCI Bridge will assert **_TA** and **_TEA** together, which signals the MC68040 to immediately abort and retry the cycle.
+When the target device asserts the retry condition, the Local PCI Bridge will assert **_TA** and **_TEA** together, which signals the CPU to immediately abort and retry the cycle.

 Figure 8.3a.
 PCI Cycle Retry.
 <img src="/DataSheets/TimingDiagrams/PCI Cycle Retry.png" height="400"></p>

 ### 3.3.4 Target Terminated - Disconnect

 This condition is signaled when the target device asserts **_STOP** while **_TRDY** is asserted.
 The Disconnect condition is different from the Retry condition in that Disconnect is asserted after some data has already been transfered, but the target device is unable to continue transferring the requested data.
 When this condition exists, the Local PCI Bridge will assert **_TEA**.
-This indicates to the MC68040 that an error condition exists and the cycle cannot continue.
+This indicates to the CPU that an error condition exists and the cycle cannot continue.
 This condition can only exist for burst cycles.

 Figure 8.4a.
 PCI Cycle Disconnect.
 <img src="/DataSheets/TimingDiagrams/PCI Burst Cycle Disconnect.png" height="400"></p>

 ### 3.3.5 Target Terminated - Abort

 This condition can exist any time after a target device has asserted **_DEVSEL** and is signaled when the target device asserts **_STOP** and negates **_DEVSEL** simultaneously.
 This is considered an abnormal termination in that the target device will never be able to supply to requested data.
 When this condition exists, the Local PCI Bridge will assert **_TEA**.
-This indicates to the MC68040 that an error condition exists and the cycle cannot continue.
+This indicates to the CPU that an error condition exists and the cycle cannot continue.
 This condition may occur for both burst and normal cycles.
-This condition is treated the same as the Target Terminated - Disconnect condition by the MC68040 (Section X.X.X).
+This condition is treated the same as the Target Terminated - Disconnect condition by the CPU (Section X.X.X).
 See Figure X.X.X for example timing.

 ### 3.3.6 Master Terminated Cycle - Timeout